 How do we grieve or memorialise violence that is still ongoing?
 How do dispersed communities maintain ancestral knowledge while collectivising to seek justice?
-These questions unfold through moving image and movement-based works that remain attuned to losses that continue or resist closure.
+These questions unfold through a series of moving images and movement-based works that attend to loss as something ongoing and resistant to closure.

-Eglė Budvytytė gathers communities of death-care, preparing to become part of the soil and air.
-Extending this attunement to our surroundings, Eliana Otta collaborates with non-human species in the Peruvian Amazon to imagine sounds that remain after Indigenous land defenders have been murdered.
-A poetic tribute to the un/dead by Christian Nyampeta and Kivu Ruhorahoza reflects on bonds that extend beyond a single lifetime.
-Nikolay Karabinovych introduces As I’m going to bed, I think of Kinkerstraat, a sound walk experienced via visitors’ headphones and smartphones, that reveals the Ukrainian city of Odessa as a ‘ghost geography’.
+Eglė Budvytytė gathers communities around death-care, as they prepare to become part of the soil and air.
+Eliana Otta collaborates with non-human species in the Peruvian Amazon to imagine sounds that remain after Indigenous land defenders have been murdered.
+Christian Nyampeta and Kivu Ruhorahoza offer a poetic tribute to the un/dead, reflecting on bonds that extend beyond a single lifetime.
+Nikolay Karabinovych overlays the map of Amsterdam with an echo of Odessa, constructing a ghost geography shaped by hidden transmissions and generational movement.

 All exhibition spaces are open Wednesday to Sunday, 12:00–20:00.
 Additionally, the exhibition will also be open on Monday, 2 March, from 12:00 to 17:00.